drewbaker/wp-easy/README.md

 TODO Document anything else left over

+- Layouts
 - Open graph tags
 - Note things I turned off as out of scope
     - comments
     - emojis

 ## TODO & Roadmap
-- Single file components (and templates).
-For example, make this work: https://github.com/drewbaker/wp-easy/blob/dev/templates/work-detail.php
-- JS combine & minify
+- JS files combine & minify
 - SCSS minify and inline
     - Would be nice if we could auto-load `media-queries` and `variables` into all `.scss` files.
 - Make it a plugin not a theme